Riquinho93/Ads-Optmization-Reinforcement/README.md

 >        None

-With df.info give our information about our dataset.
+With df.info() provide our information about our dataset.

           df.describe()